ThomasKaiser/sbc-bench/README.md

 Of course this is not sufficient since background tasks might become active later or cron jobs result in some peak activity in between.
 As much such services as possible should be stopped prior to benchmark execution or in best case a rather minimal image should be used for testing.
 On the other hand `sbc-bench` can also easily be used to compare 'desktop' and 'minimal' images.

 But comparisons only make some sense if execution of the benchmark can be observed.
 That's what `sbc-bench`'s background monitoring is for that will be appended to detailed result list.
-See [this example for Rock64](http://ix.io/1izV).
 We can there look for the following problems:

 ### Swapping